AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<Context>`

-  Information that GPS uses to determine the syntax of a file for highlighting purposes.
+  Information that GNAT Studio uses to determine the syntax of a file for highlighting purposes.
 The following child tags are defined:

   * :file:`<Comment_Start>`, :file:`<Comment End>`